Azure-Samples/ms-identity-java-servlet-webapp-authentication/certificates.md

 The following files should be generated: `webapp.key`, `webapp.cer` and `webapp.pfx`.
 </details>

-### 2. Add the certificate to your app registration on Azure portal
+### Step 2.
+Add the certificate to your app registration on Azure portal

 1. Navigate back to the [Azure portal](https://portal.azure.com).
 1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations**.